| |

 Books about Operation Citadel

-Disclosure: The following book(s) details and descriptions provided by Amazon.com Our company may receive a payment if you buy products from Amazon.com after following a link from this website.
+Disclosure: The following book(s) details and descriptions provided by Amazon.com.
+Our company may receive a payment if you buy products from them after following a link from this website.

 By David L. Robbins